Alexander Muralov: Biography

-Muralov was born in the family of a small farmer.
+Muralov was one of 11 children, whose parents had a small farm near Taganrog.
 He joined the Bolshevik faction of the Russian Social Democratic Labour Party in 1905.
-In 1906 he entered the Moscow University, in his student years he was arrested for revolutionary activities.
+Two of his brothers, and two sisters were also Bolsheviks.
+In 1906 he entered Moscow University.
+In his student years, he was arrested for revolutionary activities.

-After graduating from the university in 1912-1915 he worked in the Kashirsky district of the Tula province as a local zemstvo agronomist and head of the laboratory of the Verkhnedneprovsky experimental field.
+After graduating from the university in 1912–1915 he worked in the Kashirsky district of the Tula province as a local zemstvo agronomist and head of the laboratory of the Verkhnedneprovsky experimental field.

 In 1915 he came to Serpukhov and after the February Revolution was elected to the Serpukhov Soviet of Workers' Deputies.
 From October 1917 to 1919 Muralov was Chairman of the Aleksinsky District Bolshevik Committee and the District Executive Committee.

 In 1919 he was appointed provincial military commissar of Tula and commandant of the Tula fortified area.
-From 1920 to 1923 - Chairman of the Moscow, then Donetsk economic councils and from 1923 to 1928 he was Chairman of the Nizhny Novgorod Provincial Executive Committee.
+From 1920 to 1923 – Chairman of the Moscow, then Donetsk economic councils and from 1923 to 1928 he was Chairman of the Nizhny Novgorod Provincial Executive Committee.

-In the years 1928-1929 Muralov was deputy commissar and from 1930 to 1933 he served as People's Commissar of Agriculture of the RSFSR.
+In the years 1928–1929 Muralov was deputy commissar and from 1930 to 1933 he served as People's Commissar of Agriculture of the RSFSR.
 From 1933 to 1936 he was Deputy People's Commissar of Agriculture of the USSR and Chairman of the Committee for Resettlement.

-Muralov was Vice President (1930-1935) and then President of VASKhNIL (1935-1937).
+Muralov was Vice President (1930–1935) and then President of VASKhNIL (1935-1937).
 One of the theorists and leaders of collectivization in the countryside, he took part in drawing up the first five-year plan for the development of agriculture in the RSFSR.

 He was also a member of the All-Russian Central Executive Committee and the Central Executive Committee of the Soviet Union.